chihchienwu/Election_Analysis/README.md

     - Jefferson
     - Denver
     - Arapahoe
-3 & 4.
+3 and 4.
 The county results were:
     - Jefferson with 10.5% of the vote and 38,855 votes.
     - Denver with 82.8% of the vote and 306,055 votes.
     - Arapahoe with 6.7% of the vote and 24,801 votes.